sahilbhosale63/Edx-Website-UI-/README.md

 # Edx-Website-UI
 This is a design template for edX website.
+This template is developed using HTML 5/CSS 3.

 Website available at:https://sahilbhosale63.github.io/Edx-Website-UI-/